OM-HASE/OM-HASE/README.md

 - 💞️ I’m looking to collaborate on cutting-edge cybersecurity projects, CTF challenges, and innovative initiatives in emerging technologies.
 I am particularly interested in projects that push the boundaries of current cybersecurity practices and contribute to the continuous growth and advancement of the field.

-- 📫 How to reach me: omhase9955@gmail.com
+- 📫 How to reach me: omhase9955@gmail.com and www.linkedin.com/in/omhase

 - 😄 Pronouns: He/Him.